farridav/django-jazzmin/docs/bugs_and_features.md

 ## Features

-We welcome new features, heres a list of guidelines to consider:
+We welcome new features, here is a list of guidelines to consider:

 1. Avoid writing too much CSS (We have CSS frameworks that we make use of, namely adminLTE & Bootstrap)
 2. Look for components in AdminLTE first, we try to keep in-line with that, failing that, bootstrap has a lot to offer